Do You Need Small Business Insurance in Oregon?

-With Professional Liability coverage in place, small businesses and independent professionals providing expert services and consultation can protect themselves from costs resulting from work mistakes and errors, missed deadlines, incomplete work and professional negligence lawsuits.
+With Professional Liability coverage in place, small businesses and independent professionals providing expert services and consultation can protect themselves from costs resulting from work mistakes and errors, missed deadlines, incomplete work, and professional negligence lawsuits.

 Cyber Liability Insurance.

 Even small businesses can experience a data breach or cyber attack.
-And for small businesses in Oregon, Cyber Liability coverage is protection designed for malicious hacking and cyberattacks.
+And for small businesses in Oregon, Cyber Liability coverage is protection designed against malicious hacking and cyberattacks.
 It typically covers the costs related to customer notification and fraud monitoring, as well as legal fees and system damage.